Productive hobbies–is that even a thing? You bet!

 In fact, as you’ll learn in this post, not having a hobby can be a dangerous waste of time.

-For instance, having a hobby can greatly increase your ability to cope with stress and overwhelm.
+For instance, having a hobby can greatly increase your ability to cope with stress and feeling overwhelmed.
 It makes sense when you think about it.
 After a tough day, is there anything better than getting down and dirty with an activity you truly enjoy?

+Still on the fence about investing time in a hobby?
 According to Jaime L. Kurtz Ph.D., hobbies have other benefits, too.
-She says they’ll help you structure your time better, experience flow, meet new people, and even make you a more interesting person — let all boring people rejoice!
+She says they’ll help you structure your time better, experience flow, meet new people, and even make you a more interesting person–let all boring people rejoice!

 Now, you’re not actually going to argue with a doctor are you?
 Great, then let’s move on to the traits to look for when choosing between productive hobbies.

 What to look for in your productive hobbies

 Ready to take up a new hobby?
 We admire your enthusiasm!
 Now you just need to pick the right one.
 But remember, we’re not trying to just choose any ole hobby.
 We want to choose one that will help you excel in life and make you more productive.
 Here are a few things to keep in mind.